See answer

 • Frozen meals

-• Certain canned foods like legumes and vegetables
+• Certain canned foods, such as legumes and vegetables

 Bone Health

-Adequate calcium and vitamin D are important for bone health, especially for those experiencing kidney disease.
-Dietary calcium sources include dairy, fortified beverages like almond milk, and dark leafy green vegetables.
-Vitamin D assists with the absorption of calcium and is found in salmon, egg yolks, and fortified foods and beverages.
+Adequate calcium and vitamin D are important for bone health, especially for people with kidney disease.
+Dietary calcium sources include dairy products, fortified cereals, and leafy green vegetables.
+Vitamin D helps the body absorb calcium and is found in seafood and in fortified foods and beverages.
 Our bodies also produce vitamin D from exposure to sunlight.
 Vitamin D deficiency has been associated with higher disease activity in people living with lupus.

 Anemia Prevention